d-patravali/cse15l-lab-reports/lab4.md

 Then I editted the `ListExamplex.java` file using the commands shown below.
 The screenshot shows what the changed code looked like.
 ![Image](Lab5ChangedFile.png)

-here is the order of key presses I used to make the correct edit to the file:
+Here is the order of key presses I used to make the correct edit to the file:

     <down> <down> <right> <right> <e> <right> <i> <delete> <2> <esc> <:wq>